ufukomer/spring-training/README.md

     * Exemplifies usage of **SqlParameterSource** interface with SimpleJdbcInsert and NamedParameterJdbcTemplate classes.

     *P.S.
 These packages are self-contained, their only dependency is Customer.java class and resource files.*

+#### 20. Connection Pool, MySQL Connection (mysql)
+- DriverManagerDataSource creates new connection for each connection request.
+SingleConnectionDataSource allows only one connection object usage, thus this class is better for testing, but can't serve multiple users.
+Both of them are not recommended for real applications.
+- Connection Pool contains multiple connections thus it provides faster service to users.
+Open source tools often used such as [DBCP](http://commons.apache.org/proper/commons-dbcp/) or [c3po](http://www.mchange.com/projects/c3p0/) for that kind configurations.